damonallison/notes/linux/dnf.md

 ## List command

 ```

+$ dnf list --installed
-$ dnf list upgrades [list upgrades available to the installed packages]
+$ dnf list --upgrades  [list upgrades available to the installed packages]
-$ dnf list installed
-$ dnf list autoremove [list packages which will be removed by the `dnf autoremove` command]
+$ dnf list --autoremove [list packages which will be removed by the `dnf autoremove` command]

+// List all repositories
+$ dnf repolist --all

 $ dnf provides <provide-spec>
 finds the package providing <provide-spec>